QSilver/World-of-Warcraft/_retail_/Interface/addons/GTFO/ReadMe.txt

 * WoW Classic support
 * Implemented LibStub and LibUIDropDownMenu instead of Blizzard's UI dropdown
 * Added BFA spells for Battle of Dazar'alor

+4.48.1
+* Added BFA spells for Battle of Dazar'alor

+4.48.2
+* Added Battle for Azeroth spells (world)

+4.48.3
+* Updated for patch 8.2
+* Added Battle for Azeroth spells (world)

+4.48.4
+* Added Battle for Azeroth spells (world)
+* Added BFA spells for Operation: Mechagon
+* Added BFA spells for The Eternal Palace

+4.48.5
+* Added BFA spells for Operation: Mechagon

+4.48.6
+* Added Battle for Azeroth spells (world)
+* Added BFA spells for Operation: Mechagon

+4.48.7
+* Added Battle for Azeroth spells (world)
+* Added BFA spells for The Eternal Palace